Deportations from East Prussia during World War I: Deportations

 At the destination, living conditions and treatment of the deportees varied greatly.
 Some deportees were forced to work in mines or railway construction.
-In other places, like in Astrakhan, the deportees had to first obtain work permits before they could find employment.
+In other places, such as Astrakhan, the deportees had to first obtain work permits before they could find employment.
 Yet in other places, such as Barnaul, the deportees were treated as prisoners and were guarded by armed soldiers.
-Sometimes, the Russian administration provided a few kopeks per day to the deportees but amounts and conditions on receiving these payments varied greatly.
-The German government organized monthly stipend for each deportee, but not everyone was able to receive it.
+Sometimes, the Russian administration provided a few kopeks per day to the deportees but amounts and conditions associated with these payments varied greatly.
+The German government organized monthly stipends for deportees, but not everyone was able to receive it.
 For example, according to Jankus, after May 1915, his deportee group received no assistance from either Russians or Germans for an entire year.

-In February 1915, Germany and Russia concluded an agreement for the mutual repatriation of civilian prisoners which provided that deportees, except for healthy males ages 17–45 that were fit for military duty, could return to their native country.
+In February 1915, Germany and Russia concluded an agreement for the mutual repatriation of civilian prisoners which provided that deportees, except for healthy males ages 17 to 45 that were fit for military duty, could return to their native country.
 However, many deportees lacked identity papers and the Russian authorities denied or delayed many passport applications.
 In March 1917, after the February Revolution, the Russian Provisional Government revoked all extrajudicial punishments thus granting amnesty and freedom of movement to all deportees.
 The Treaty of Brest-Litovsk, signed in March 1918, provided a free-of-charge repatriation of civil prisoners, but the process was delayed due to the Russian Revolution and the Russian Civil War.
-Generally, the deportees returned in 1919–1921.
+Generally, the deportees returned between 1919 and 1921.

 Relief efforts

-Activists noticed the deportees and their deplorable conditions at the train stations, primarily in Vilnius, and organized help – provided food, clothing, exchanged German marks to Russian rubles, gave them pre-addressed envelopes so that they could mail it from their destination thus providing information on their location.
+Activists noticed the deportees and their deplorable conditions at the train stations, primarily in Vilnius, and organized help – provided food and clothing, exchanged German marks for Russian rubles, and gave them pre-addressed envelopes enabling them to inform others of their location.
 At the destinations, the deportees received some help from various local committees.
 The German government provided aid via diplomats of neutral countries, i.e. the United States embassy until the American entry into World War I and then the Swedish embassy as well as the Danish consuls.
 Together with POWs, the deportees received some help from the International Committee of the Red Cross and other non-government organizations such as the Committee for Military and Civilian Prisoners in Tianjin (Hilfsaktion für Kriegs- und Zivilgefangene in Tientsin) which channeled relief funds from Germany and Austria-Hungary.
 The Lithuanians established a relief society that specifically focused on the deportees and particularly on the Lithuanian-speaking Prussian Lithuanians.